feralcreative/clone-home/README.md

 ## Security

+- **Read-only operations**: Clone Home only reads from GitHub via API - never writes or modifies
 - GitHub tokens are stored locally in the project's `.env` file
 - Tokens are never logged or transmitted anywhere except to GitHub's API
-- Use tokens with minimal required permissions
+- Use tokens with minimal required permissions (`repo` and `read:org` scopes only)
+- All operations are local to your machine - nothing is sent back to GitHub

 ## License